Tuesday, 20 June 2017

 Ten days ago, I became an unlikely hero of Barcelona Aeroport T2 rail station.

 Allow me to explain.
 After sleeping through most of the Norwegian Air flight Gran Canaria—Barcelona, I woke up refreshed (stiff neck notwithstanding) and quite ready for some food and drink.
-The station attendant at the Aeroport T2 kindly informed me that the next train to Barcelona-Sants is delayed by about ten minutes.
+The station attendant at the Aeroport T2 kindly informed me that the next train to Barcelona-Sants was delayed by about ten minutes.
 I had half an hour to kill.
 Naturally, I found myself in a station café enjoying a good company of a pincho and a caña.
 The anxiety that kept hold of me for the last five days had finally relaxed its grip.
 I’ve landed, man.

 Quarter an hour later, I was surprised to see the ostensibly delayed train showing up.
 Suspecting that it would attempt to depart on time, I paid, grabbed my backpack and promptly left.